Haudenosaunee Confederacy Origin • Onondaga Lake • Sovereignty Near Syracuse

 Type: Haudenosaunee origin

 The Peacemaker (Dekanawidah) and Hiawatha brought the Great Law of Peace to end warfare among five nations.
-Council first met on Onondaga Lake shores.
+The Grand Council first gathered on Onondaga Lake shores.

 Period: Confederacy formation